UofABioinformaticsHub/GumCreek2012/scripts/04_geneAnalysis.md

 | ENSOCUG00000005387 | XRCC1   | GL018881 |      24,230 | 21896_11   |
 | ENSOCUG00000027400 | PLAUR   | GL018881 |      88,327 | 233206_29  |

 Table: Genes with significant SNPs located between their start and end positions.
-SNPs within exons are indicated with anadditional asterisk.
+SNPs within exons are indicated with an additional asterisk.

+- It was also noted that proteins produced from `MYO1B` and `USP46`are known interacting proteins in human biology

 ## Genes within 20kb